Robbie Stamp

-Robbie Stamp (born 1960) was the CEO of The Digital Village, a position that came about partly because of his friendship with author Douglas Adams, whose works inspired the site.
+Robbie Stamp (born 1960) is the former CEO of The Digital Village, a position that came about partly because of his friendship with author Douglas Adams, whose works inspired the site.
 Stamp was also the executive producer of the movie version of The Hitchhiker's Guide to the Galaxy.

 Stamp was a producer of television documentaries when he met Adams.
 Under his tenure at The Digital Village, the h2g2 project was launched, along with the computer game Starship Titanic.

 He is currently Chairman of Bioss International Ltd.